mmbros/quotes/README.md

 `quotes` is a command line utility that retrieves stock/fund quotes from various sources.

-The stock/fund securities are identified by their International Securities Identification Number (ISIN).
+The stock/fund securities are identified by their *International Securities Identification Number* (ISIN).
 Cryptocurrencies are identified by their currency code.

 Each quote request is retrieved concurrently from all the sources available for that stock/fund.
 For each isin, the first success request is returned, and the remaining requests are cancelled.

-See [`sources`](#sources-sub-command) for a list of the available sources.
+See [`sources`](#sources-command) command for a list of the available sources.

 The number of workers of each source represents the number of concurrent requests that can be executed for that specific source.